apache/dolphinscheduler-website/blog/en-us/DS_run_in_windows.md

 3. ## Set-up Backend Environment

-   1. Create MYSQL database for debugging, named as 'dolphinschedulerTest'.
+   1. Create MYSQL database for debugging, named as 'dolphinschedulerKou'.

    2. Import Maven project to IDEA, find 'pom.xml' under the root directory and modify the scope of 'mysql-connector-java' to compile.